treeman/jonashietala/posts/2014-07-19-my_first_rust_contribution.markdown

 ---
 layout: post
 title: "My first rust Contribution"
-tags: IDA Summer of Code, rust
+tags: IDA Summer of Code, Rust
 ---

 The problem with open-source for most people isn't writing code, but it's all the other things.